 Novel Stigmergy Structures in the Internet

-Linux source code, for example, can be thought of as a software termite mound, that is, a new kind of digital stigmergy structure.
+Linux source code, for example, is a relatively new kind of digital stigmergy structure that can be thought of as a software termite mound.
 Linux's source code is organized by the “blessed” Concurrent Versions System (CVS) repository that is under the control of the Linux “inner circle” (Linus Torvalds, Alan Cox, etc).
 Clearly, the Linux CVS code tree is both built by, and helps to organize the efforts of, the worldwide community of Linux programmers.
 Classic stigmergy!
+The Open-Source revolution that gave us Linux, Apache, MySQL, Mozilla/Firefox and OpenOffice depends upon such open, distributed software stigmergy structures.

 The Internet supports many other public stigmergy structures that are collectively managed and used by humanity[1].
 The entire Web is itself a distributed stigmergy structure constantly being modified and constantly influencing the organization of the humans and computers that use it.
-The Web as a whole is a living digital stigmergy structure in a sense analogous to the Gaia hypothesis that the entire Earth is a living biological/chemical stigmergy structure.
+The Web as a whole is a living digital stigmergy structure.

 Examples of emergent digital stigmergy structures in the Internet include: